 An IP or Internet Protocol Address is a unique numerical address assigned to a computer as it logs on to the internet.
-VDL, Inc. does not have access to any personally identifiable information and we would never seek this information.
+VDL, LLC. does not have access to any personally identifiable information and we would never seek this information.
 Your IP address is logged when visiting our site, but our analytic software only uses this information to track how many visitors we have from particular regions.

 How will we use your information and why?

-At VDL, Inc. we take your privacy seriously and will only use your personal information to provide the Services you have requested from us.
+At VDL, LLC. we take your privacy seriously and will only use your personal information to provide the Services you have requested from us.
 We will only use this information subject to your instructions, data protection law and our duty of confidentiality.